wangfowen/owenwangdotcom/_posts/2014-01-23-learning-about-learning.md

 plating, getting meat to the perfect tenderness, and expanding my repertoire of sauces.
-To practice knife skills on its own, I read up on professionals' techniques and bought weeks worth of spring onions at once and chopped them to oblivion.
+To practice knife skills on its own, I read up on professionals' techniques and bought weeks worth of spring onions at once and chopped them to oblivion, stopping after every batch to dissect my technique.
 My confidence rose and learning became fun.
 It seems there's a pretty thin line between learning being fun and it being frustrating.

 Since the methodology got revised, I applied it back to academics.
 That is, instead of cramming, doing a bit every day and analyzing where I have to